 Fast Track Designation can be requested early in the development process, if evidence of activity in a nonclinical model, a mechanistic rationale or pharmacologic data demonstrates the potential to address an unmet medical need.
 In the later stages of development, available clinical data should demonstrate the potential to address an unmet medical need.
 Fast Track Designation provides opportunities for applicants to have frequent interactions with the relevant FDA review teams.
-In addition, a Fast Track product can be eligible for priority review if supported by clinical data at the time of NDA submission.
-If the FDA determines that a Fast Track product may be effective after preliminary evaluation of the NDA, it may consider reviewing portions of a marketing application before the sponsor submits the complete application.
-Fast Track Designation can be requested when the IND is first submitted or at any time thereafter but before receiving approval of the NDA.
+In addition, a fast-track product can be eligible for priority review if supported by clinical data at the time of NDA submission.
+If the FDA determines that a fast-track product may be effective after preliminary evaluation of the NDA, it may consider reviewing portions of a marketing application before the sponsor submits the complete application.
+Fast Track Designation can be requested after the IND is first submitted but before receiving approval of the NDA.
 As a practical matter, the FDA should ordinarily receive a Fast Track Designation request no later than the sponsor's pre-NDA meeting with the agency because many of the features of Fast Track Designation will not apply after that time.
-The FDA will respond to Fast Track Designation requests within 60 calendar days of receipt of the request.
+The FDA will respond to Fast Track Designation request.

 The FDA's Breakthrough Therapy Designation is intended to expedite the development and review of drugs which may demonstrate substantial improvement over available therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 A drug that receives Breakthrough Therapy Designation is eligible for all Fast Track Designation features, intensive guidance from FDA on an efficient drug development program, beginning as early as Phase 1, and organizational commitment involving senior managers.
-Breakthrough Therapy Designation, but in some cases the FDA may suggest that the sponsor consider submitting a request after reviewing submitted data and information (including preliminary clinical evidence), the FDA thinks the drug development program may meet the criteria for Breakthrough Therapy Designation; and the remaining drug development program can benefit from the designation.
-Ideally, a Breakthrough Therapy Designation request should be received by the FDA will respond to Breakthrough Therapy Designation are to be obtained.
+Breakthrough Therapy Designation is requested by the manufacturer.
+A sponsor needs to submit a request to the agency for Breakthrough Therapy Designation, but in some cases the FDA may suggest that the sponsor consider submitting a request after reviewing submitted data and information (including preliminary clinical evidence), the FDA thinks the drug development program may meet the criteria for Breakthrough Therapy Designation; and the remaining drug development program can benefit from the designation.
+Ideally, a Breakthrough Therapy Designation request should be received by the FDA no later than the End-of-Phase 2 meetings if any of the features of the designation are to be obtained.
 The FDA will respond to Breakthrough Therapy Designation requests within 60 days of receipt of the request.